-During The Broad Residency, Rachel Mercer-Smith (The Broad Residency 2015-2017) was Project Director with Houston Independent School District.
+During The Broad Residency, Rachel Mercer-Smith was Project Director with Houston Independent School District.

 I meet with the budgeting operations team to debrief the budget book process and identify opportunities to align next year’s process with the Government Finance Officers Association’s new set of best practices in school budgeting.
 We discuss the data we need to complete the budget update for the school board.
 This year, I will assume the responsibilities my supervisor previously performed, including developing mid-year general fund revenue estimates.
 The team discusses and determines a timeline and benchmarks for completion of the mid-year update.